Kishore276/Rice-stress-Detector/README.md

-# Rice Leaf Disease Detection System
+# 🌾 Rice Leaf Disease Detection System

-A complete deep learning system for automated detection and classification of rice leaf diseases using Convolutional Neural Networks (CNN) and TensorFlow.
+An intelligent deep learning system for automated detection and classification of rice leaf diseases with **healthy leaf detection**, using Convolutional Neural Networks (CNN), TensorFlow, and Flask backend API.

 ## 📁 Project Structure